The Truth of Prometheus (The Play)

 At the port of Athens, Greece.

 Prometheus secretly returns to Athens to seek Hediste and the others.
-After that he departs the ancient city of Athens in boat, but not before he speaks to Hediste, for the last time.
+After this, he departs the ancient city of Athens by boat, but not before he speaks to Hediste, for the last time.

 HEDISTE.

-Whither shalt thou go, my dear friend Prometheus?
+Whither wilt thou go, my dear friend Prometheus?

 PROMETHEUS.

-That I do not know precisely!
-To Sparta, Crete, Thessaly, Rhodes or Peloponnesus, between the Ionian and Aegean Seas.
-I have heard about the lands of Peloponnese and the regions of Laconia in the southeast, Messenia in the southwest, Elis in the west, Achaia in the north, Korinthia in the northeast, Argolis in the east.
-I have also heard of the great cities of Macedon, Methone, Pyda, Potidaea and Stageira.
+That I know not precisely!
+To Sparta, Crete, Thessaly, Rhodes, or the Peloponnese, betwixt the Ionian and Aegean Seas.
+I have heard tell of the lands of the Peloponnese and the regions of Laconia in the southeast, Messenia in the southwest, Elis in the west, Achaia in the north, Korinthia in the northeast, and Argolis in the east.
+I have also heard of the great cities of Macedon—Methone, Pyda, Potidaea, and Stageira.

 HEDISTE.